ale1800/YULC/README.md

-WS2812 Led controller using PD to provide more power at 5V
+Led strip controller using PD to provide more power at 5V or an external barrel jack power supply